njvijay/vagrant-jilla-hadoop/README.md

 References
 ==========

 This project was kludge together with great pointers from all around the internet.
 All references made inside the files themselves.
+Special thanks to [vangj](https://github.com/vangj/vagrant-hadoop-2.4.1-spark-1.0.1) from where I cloned this project to further develop.

 Copyright Stuff
 ===============